Focus On Student Mental Health & Filling The Gaps

 Schools are uniquely suited to assist youth with mental health concerns.
 Students spend a substantial amount of time within school buildings, providing a greater chance for the identification of mental health concerns and referral to treatment.
 However, despite the growing mental health needs of students, Michigan has a shortage of health professionals working in schools.
 The state falls short of recommended ratios of health professionals to students employed in schools and, in most cases, falls far behind the national average.

-RECOMMENDED AND ACTUAL RATIONS OF HEALTH PROFESSIONALS TO STUDENTS IN MI SCHOOLS
+RECOMMENDED AND ACTUAL RATIOS OF HEALTH PROFESSIONALS TO STUDENTS IN MI SCHOOLS

 DATA SOURCE National Association of School Psychologists, Education Trust-Midwest, American Civil Liberties Union